BeMS 1976 01 15

 Ocr'd Text:

-2 Quartet in C minor (op 13/4) Beethoven (1770-1827) Allegro ma non tanto.
-Scherzo: Andante scherzoso quasi Allegretto Menuetto: Allegretto Allegro Beethoven's first six quartets, composed in 1798-1800 and published as opus 18 in 1801, offer a fascinating insight into the different aspects of the composer's developing style, while at the same time still showing traces of the important influences which helped to form that style.
+2 Quartet in C minor (op 18/4) CUM Beethoven (1770-1827) Allegro ma non tanto Scherzo: Andante scherzoso quasi Allegretto Allegretto Menuetto: Allegro Beethoven's first six quartets, composed in 1798-1800 and published as opus 18 in 1801, offer a fascinating insight into the different aspects of the composer's developing style, while at the same time still showing traces of the important influences which helped to form that style.
 Thus, the imprint of Haydn can be seen in the first movement in the way in which the second subject is derived from the first.
 The work is unusual in that in place of the normal slow movement there is a graceful movement marked 'Scherzo', as if Beethoven wished to have as strong a contrast as possible after the serious first movement.
 The Minuet is far removed from the atmosphere of the eighteenth century salon and Beethoven heightens its sense of urgent intensity by directing that the repeat following the 'trio' section be played at a quicker pace.
 The finale has an intensity and bluntness which is indeed the hallmark of the work as a whole.

 3 The Belfast British Music Society, BeMS 1976 01 15, Page 3